Sexual Misconduct Policy (Title IX)

 There are campus and community resources available to students regardless if a student chooses to report an incident to the college or local law enforcement.
 Students are encouraged to seek assistance to care for themselves.
-The college will allow a support person to be available to the student at any stage of the complaint process.
-Upon request, EICC will change a victim’s academic schedule and may assist to change the victim’s on-campus living arrangements after an alleged sexual misconduct.
+The college will allow a support person to be available for the student at any stage of the complaint process.
+Upon request, EICC will change a victim’s academic schedule and may assist change the victim’s on-campus living arrangements after an alleged sexual misconduct.
 Such requests may be made to the Dean of Student Development.

 Title IX Coordinator

 EICC has designated a Title IX Coordinator to oversee the college’s complaint process and any potential investigation involving sexual misconduct.

 - Sexual harassment: uninvited and unwelcome verbal or physical behavior of a sexual